adithyakrish0/alt-a-smartfix/PRIVACY.md

 ## 🔄 Third-Party Services

-The only third-party service Alt-D uses is:
+The only third-party service Alt-A uses is:

 ### Groq (groq.com)